IntelRealSense/librealsense/doc/installation.md

 **Note:** Due to the USB 3.0 translation layer between native hardware and virtual machine, the *librealsense* team does not recommend or support installation in a VM.

+## Install pre-built snap

+Install librealsense in seconds on [Ubuntu and other snap supported Linux distributions](https://snapcraft.io/docs/core/install) with:

+    snap install librealsense

+Snaps contain all necessary dependencies required to run.
+The snap will get automatically updated when a new version is pushed to the store.

 ## 3rd-party dependencies

 The project requires two external dependencies, *glfw* and *libusb-1.0*.
 The Cmake build environment additionally requires *pkg-config*.